shengkui/dualport/README.md

 Run
 -----------
-Start program to do read/write test for ttyS0:
+Start program to do read/write test on ttyS0 and ttyS1:

 >    $ ./dualport /dev/ttyS0 /dev/ttyS1 -b 115200 -l 100